bdekany/wavefront-otel-auto-instrumentation/README.md

-# Monitor Business Apps with OpenTelemetry and VMware Tanzu Observability (Wavefront)
+# Monitor Business Apps with OpenTelemetry and VMware Aria Operations for Applications (Wavefront)

-A project which demonstrates usage of [OpenTelemetry K8S Operator](https://github.com/open-telemetry/opentelemetry-operator) and [VMware Tanzu Observability](https://tanzu.vmware.com/observability) to monitor Application without modifing its source code.
+A project which demonstrates usage of [OpenTelemetry K8S Operator](https://github.com/open-telemetry/opentelemetry-operator) and [VMware Aria Operations for Applications](https://www.vmware.com/products/aria-operations-for-applications.html) to monitor Application without modifing its source code.

 > This is a Proof-of-Concept.
 OpenTelemetry Collector and Operator APIs are subjects to change.
 Use with caution!